Skip to main content

 That must not make us forget who we are.
 A foundational requirement of any liberal democracy is the principle that all are free to live the lives they want, so long as their actions do not impinge on the freedom of others.
 The right to follow any religion, or none, is at the core of that principle.

 That freedom should not extend to “firebrand” preachers who hide behind religion to promote their brand of violent hatred.
 Four Corners earlier this year identified Wisam Haddad as the spiritual leader of Australia’s pro-IS network.
-He has never been charge with a terrorism offence and continues to preach.
+He has never been charged with a terrorism offence and continues to preach.
 One of his adherents was the surviving shooter, Naveed Akram.

 If anything good is to come out of all this, it is largely due to the actions of one remarkable man, Ahmed al-Ahmed, a devout Muslim who came from Syria and has been an Australian citizen since 2022.
 When he rushed to protect Jewish fellow citizens, he thought he would die.
 That didn’t stop him.